jdelrue/info_grid/docs/capacity_reservation/examples/quake3-server.md

 ![flist converted](images/quake3-flist-created.png)

-### Create containers on 0-OS
+### Create container on 0-OS

-Now that we have all the flist we need, let's start creating containers
+Now that we have the flist we need, let's create the container

 > To learn how to reserve a 0-OS instance, please read:
 > [../README.md#how-to-reserve-some-capacity-on-the-threefold-grid](../README.md#how-to-reserve-some-capacity-on-the-threefold-grid)